Skip to Content

 The new, transplanted pancreas comes from an individual who has elected to become an organ donor after their death.
 In cases where both the pancreas and the kidney are being transplanted simultaneously, both organs are taken from the same deceased donor.

-Once the transplant is complete and you have recovered, the healthy pancreas will begin creating insulin, and the you will be able to eat a regular diet without fear of further damage from diabetes.
+Once the transplant is complete and you have recovered, the healthy pancreas will begin creating insulin, and you will be able to eat a regular diet without fear of further damage from diabetes.
 However, as with all transplants, there will be long-term care and medication necessary to keep you and your new pancreas healthy.

 Pancreas/kidney transplant